Basiiic/BasicHud/README.md

 - i suck ass at hud stuff so if something is broken sorry

-- if you use custom ui sounds i would delete all the sounds in the sound/ui folder except for boing, meow, and byebye (these are used for specific buttons)
+- if you use custom ui sounds i would delete all the sounds in the sound/ui folder except for boing, meow, and byebye (these are used for specific buttons the hud uses and do not override your own)

-- if sounds are glitchy/loud this is just tf2 being tf2 delete the sound.cache folder
+- if sounds are glitchy/loud this is just tf2 being tf2 delete the sound.cache folder (also please tell me what sound is causing it in issues so i can look into it please thanks)

 # ISSUES I KNOW ABOUT CURRENTLY